torquebox/torquebox.org/news/2011-05-11-simplify-your-deployment.md

 <script src="https://gist.github.com/966889.js?file=foreman"></script>

-Once you've done this, JBoss will starup on system boot.
+Once you've done this, JBoss will startup on system boot.
 You can also start and restart JBoss from the command line.

 <script src="https://gist.github.com/966889.js?file=starting-and-stopping-jboss"></script>